 Is it really close to Valentine's Day already?
 It feels like Christmas was only yesterday, and Halloween really not all that long ago, but the calendar says differently.
 When it comes to the romantic holiday, many people either swear by it or against it.
 Of course, you shouldn't need a Hallmark holiday to say you love someone.
 After the cold winter across much of the country, though, it can be nice to warm up to someone and plan a special night out, in the name of Valentine's Day or not.
 And we all know the best candy comes out for this holiday of love, which makes it even harder to say no.

-So when it comes to Valentine's Day candy, are you hoping for conversation hearts this year?
-Maybe milk chocolate is more your style?
+So when it comes to Valentine's candy, are you hoping for conversation hearts this year?
+Maybe milk chocolate is more your style for a Valentine's Day gift?
+Or is it a gift box of Lindt chocolate truffles?
 Wonder no more because the Candy Store, known for putting together fun state maps, released their Most Popular Valentine's Day Candy by State.
 Do you agree with your state's choice?

 After moving through 10 years of date, specifically from January 1 to February 14 each year, Candy Store was able to pinpoint exactly what candy users were consistently buying and where they lived.
 As it turns out, Candy Store was surprised to find that the variety box of chocolates in heart-shaped boxes had fallen from the top this year.